linuxliste/OSF/README.md

 - when ON, the motor should immediately start running (do not forget to remove the chain before this step).
 - you can change the 2 sliders just below.
 Set the duty cycle in order to let the motor run quite fast (depends on the battery voltage) without driving a to high current.
 - the principle consists to change the "Offset" slider position in order to get the lowest "Average current" for a given "Duty cycle"
-- the offset value providing the lowest average current has to be noted and filled in the XLS configurator.
+- the offset value providing the lowest average current has to be noted and filled in the configurator.
+Note: the current configurator still does not allow to fill this parameter.
+It will be added in a future version.
 - generate a new configuration file and flash it like in step 5.

 Note: when Testing is ON, the firmware discard the wheel speed sensor (because the Jlink uses the same connector).